-1. INTRODUCTION.
-No one-to-one mapping exists between linguistic units and their phonetic instantiations (Liberman et al. 1967, Massaro 1975, Pisoni & Sawusch 1975).
+No one-to-one mapping exists between linguistic units and their phonetic instantiations (Liberman et al. 1967; Massaro 1975; Pisoni and Sawusch 1975).
 This lack of invariance is a fundamental issue for both the perception and production of language.
 From the perspective of perception, how do perceivers adapt to extensive variation in the physical signal (whether spoken or signed)?
 From the perspective of production, how do producers know the limits of acceptable variation for their particular language variety, or even just for intelligibility?
-It is well established that variation in phonetic realization is extensive yet structured in many ways (Labov 1972, Miller 1994, Foulkes et al. 2001, Kleinschmidt & Jaeger 2015, Guy & Hinskens 2016, Sonderegger et al. 2020).
-In the present article, we explore potential constraints on the mapping from phonological representations, such as segments and their distinctive features, to targets of phonetic realization.
+It is well-established that variation in phonetic realization is extensive yet structured in many ways (Labov 1972; Miller 1994; Foulkes et al. 2001; Kleinschmidt and Jaeger 2015; Guy and Hinskens 2016; Sonderegger et al. 2020).
+In the present paper, we explore potential constraints on the mapping from phonological representations, such as segments and their distinctive features, to targets of phonetic realization.

-We begin by considering a subinventory of two or more related sounds (e.g. [i] and [u], or [s] and [z]) and their corresponding phonetic targets (i.e. perceptuomotor representations).
-A given talker could structure the phonetic realization of these sounds by copying a pattern or template of targets that exists in the speech community and adapting it to their anatomy.
-This scenario allows for talker variation-one speaker's realization of the template may be overall higher or lower on a given phonetic dimension-but otherwise it can be construed as 'maximal phonetic structure'.
-Provided that the hypothetical template can be adapted to each speaker's anatomy, this system would be fully general across the speaker population.
+We begin by considering a subinventory of two or more related sounds (e.g. [i] and [u], or [s] and [z]) and their corresponding phonetics targets (i.e. perceptuomotor representations).
+A given talker could structure the phonetic realization of these sounds by copying a pattern or template of targets that exists in the speech community, adapting it to their anatomy.
+This scenario allows for talker variation - one speaker's realization of the template may be overall higher or lower on a given phonetic dimension - but otherwise it can be construed as 'maximal phonetic structure'.
+Provided that the hypothetical template can be adapted for each speaker's anatomy, this system would be fully general across the speaker population.
 Moreover, clear motivation for such a system exists in speech perception: if each talker has the same template of phonetic targets, perceptual adaptation would involve a simple translation of the pattern for each new talker.
-This is in fact assumed by many approaches to talker normalization and adaptation, especially for vowel systems (e.g. Lobanov 1971, Nearey 1978, Nearey & Assmann 2007).
+This is in fact assumed by many approaches to talker normalization and adaptation, especially for vowel systems (e.g. Lobanov 1971; Nearey 1978; Nearey and Assmann 2007).